for postmenopausal women

 Once you’ve experienced a first osteoporotic fracture, your risk of another fracture is 5 times higher, especially in the first year.

 Postmenopausal women − especially younger ones in their 50s − need to make the connection that seemingly insignificant fragility fractures could be a warning sign for disease progression.

 A fracture in a postmenopausal woman may be a warning sign for osteoporosis.
 If you’re a postmenopausal woman and you’ve recently suffered a fracture or broken a bone, talk to your doctor about your bone health, osteoporosis fracture risk, appropriate testing, and possible treatment options.

-There is a new option that has been shown to reduce the risk of fracture in postmenopausal women with osteoporosis at high risk for fracture.
+There is an option that has been shown to reduce the risk of fracture in postmenopausal women with osteoporosis at high risk for fracture.

-What is the most important information I should know about TYMLOS™ (abaloparatide) injection?
+What is the most important information I should know about TYMLOS® (abaloparatide) injection?